greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.html.md

     This content configures CPU, CPU accounting, CPU core set, and memory control groups managed by the `gpadmin` user.
 Greenplum Database uses the memory control group only for those resource groups created with the `cgroup` `MEMORY_AUDITOR`.

-3. If not already installed and running, install the Control Groups operating system package and start the cgroups service on each Greenplum Database node.
-The commands that you run to perform these tasks will differ based on the operating system installed on the node.
-You must be the superuser or have `sudo` access to run these commands:
+3. Start the cgroups service on each Greenplum Database node.
+The command that you run to perform this task will differ based on the operating system installed on the node.
+You must be the superuser or have `sudo` access to run the command:
     -   Redhat/CentOS 7.x/8.x systems:

         ```
-        sudo yum install libcgroup-tools
-        sudo cgconfigparser -l /etc/cgconfig.d/gpdb.conf
+        sudo cgconfigparser -l /etc/cgconfig.conf
         ```
     -   Redhat/CentOS 6.x systems:

         ```
-        sudo yum install libcgroup
         sudo service cgconfig start
         ```